Gimme Shelter follows The Rolling Stones on their 1969 US tour, catching them at their absolute apex.

 He got more publicity than he could have imagined.

-During the concert, the film crew actually captured a concert attendee being stabbed to death by a member of the Hells Angels not 30 feet from The Rolling Stones’ performance.
+During the concert, the film crew actually captured 18-year-old African American concert attendee Meredith Hunter being stabbed to death by a member of the Hells Angels not 30 feet from The Rolling Stones’ performance.

 In the spirit of keeping the event free, the promoters allowed members of the Hells Angels motorcycle gang to provide ‘security’.
 They made the equally dubious decision to provide the Angels with all the beer they could drink in lieu of payment.